Klettermaxe (1927 film)

 Klettermaxe is a 1927 German silent crime film directed by Willy Reiber and starring Dorothea Wieck, Corry Bell and Paul Heidemann.
 The story was remade as a sound film in 1952.

+Film production

 It was made at the Bavaria Studios in Munich.
 The film's sets were designed by the art director Max Heilbronner.

 Synopsis

 A masked figure climbs into the apartments of burglars and robs them of their stolen goods.